zachf3n/intro-funct-analysis/README.md

 # intro-funct-analysis
-I am spending some time over my winter break to start learning some relevant nonlinear functional analysis results that may aide me in research topics.
+I am spending some time over my winter break to start learning relevant nonlinear functional analysis results that may aid me in future research.
 The idea is to read Deimling and use the supplemental resources to fill in the gaps.
+I may post my thoughts and examples as separate files in this repository.

 My focal resource is:
 1)  Deimling - "Nonlinear Functional Analysis" - Chapter 1